giis-uniovi/retorch/README.md

 ## RETORCH Annotations

-The RETORCH framework provides a set of custom annotations to define and manage resources used in end-to-end testing.
-These annotations allow testers to group, schedule, and characterize resources.
+The RETORCH framework provides a set of custom annotations to define and manage Resources used in end-to-end testing.
+These annotations allow testers to group, schedule, and characterize Resources.
 To execute test cases using RETORCH, each test case must be annotated with at least one access mode and resource.

 The tester needs to specify the access mode using the following attributes: